-"Rakka" is the story of broken humanity following the invasion of a technologically superior alien species.
-Bleak harrowing and unrelenting, the humans we meet must find enough courage to go on fighting.
+A story of broken humanity following the invasion of a technologically superior alien species.
+Bleak, harrowing, and unrelenting, the humans must find enough courage to go on fighting.

 Begotten is the creation myth brought to life, the story of no less than the violent death of God and the (re)birth of nature on a barren earth.